freqtrade/freqtrade/docs/data-analysis.md

 ```

-This will allow you to drill deeper into your backtest results, and perform analysis which would make the regular backtest-output very difficult to digest due to information overload.
+This will allow you to drill deeper into your backtest results, and perform analysis which otherwise would make the regular backtest-output very difficult to digest due to information overload.

 If you have some ideas for interesting / helpful backtest data analysis ideas, please submit a Pull Request so the community can benefit from it.